Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 Each device is placed in a distinct reservoir within a micro-scale fluidic channel.

-Fresh GOOP is supplied from one end of the channel.
+Fresh extract is supplied from one end of the channel.
 Using various channel lengths experimenters are testing a genetic system made from the two devices.

 **2.a.**  By studying the diagram in Figure 1.B, describe the expected relationships and behavior of the system.
 (1-2 sentences max)